Which sedative works best for kids after cleft surgery? new study aims to find out

 Summary

-This study compares three sedatives (ketamine, nalbuphine, and dexmedetomidine) in 60 children aged 6 months to 3 years who need stitches removed after cleft lip or palate surgery.
-The goal is to see which drug works fastest and safest, and which makes the procedure easiest for the surgeon and child.
-All medications are already used in children, and the results will help doctors choose the best option for this common procedure.
+This study compares three different sedatives (ketamine, nalbuphine, and dexmedetomidine) given to 60 children aged 6 months to 3 years who need stitches removed after cleft lip or palate surgery.
+The goal is to see which drug works fastest and safest to keep the child calm and comfortable during the procedure.
+Results will help doctors choose the best option for this common, minor surgery.

 Disclaimer Read more